-Seasonal affective disorder (also called SAD) is a type of depression that follows the seasons.
-The most common type of SAD is called winter depression.
-It usually begins in late fall or early winter and normal mood returns in summer.
+Seasonal affective disorder (also called SAD) is form of depression in which people experience depressive episodes during specific times of the year.
+The most common seasonal pattern is for depressive episodes to being in the fall or winter and diminish in the spring.
 A less common type of SAD, known as summer depression, usually begins in the late spring or early summer.
-SAD may be related to changes in the amount of daylight you get.
+SAD may be related to changes in the amount of daylight a person receives.

 Seasonal affective disorder is estimated to affect 10 million Americans.
 Another 10 percent to 20 percent may have mild SAD.
-SAD is more common in women than in men.
-Illness typically begins around age 20.
+SAD is four times more common in women than in men.
+The age of onset is estimated to be between the age of 18 and 30.
 Some people experience symptoms severe enough to affect quality of life, and 6 percent require hospitalization.
 Many people with SAD report at least one close relative with a psychiatric disorder, most frequently a severe depressive disorder (55 percent) or alcohol abuse (34 percent).
-Although some children and teenagers get SAD, it usually doesn't start in people younger than age 20.
-Yet when it does the syndrome is first suspected by parents and teachers.
-Risk decreases with age.
-SAD is more common the farther north you live.

-Not everyone with SAD has the same symptoms, but common symptoms of winter depression include the following:
+Not everyone with SAD has the same symptoms, but symptoms commonly associated with the "winter blues" include the following:

-Either type of SAD may also include some of the symptoms that are present in other kinds of depression, such as feelings of guilt, a loss of interest or pleasure in activities previously enjoyed, ongoing feelings of hopelessness or helplessness, or physical problems such as headaches and stomachaches.
+Either type of SAD may also include some of the symptoms that are present in major depression, such as feelings of guilt, a loss of interest or pleasure in activities previously enjoyed, ongoing feelings of hopelessness or helplessness, or physical problems such as headaches and stomach aches.

 Symptoms of SAD tend to reoccur at about the same time every year.
-The changes in mood are not necessarily related to obvious seasonal stressors (like being regularly unemployed during the winter).
-Usually depression is mild or moderate.
-However, some people experience severe symptoms and 6 percent of SAD patients need hospitalization at some time in their lives.
+To be diagnosed with SAD, the changes in mood should not be a direct result of obvious seasonal stressors (like being regularly unemployed during the winter).
+Usually, this form of depression is mild or moderate.
+However, some people experience severe symptoms that leave them unable to function in their daily lives.

-Because winter depression is probably caused by a reaction to a lack of sunlight, broad-band light therapy is frequently used.
+Because winter depression may be caused by a reaction to a lack of sunlight, broad-band light therapy is frequently used as a treatment option.
 This therapy requires a light box or a light visor worn on the head like a cap.
 The individual either sits in front of the light box or wears light visor for a certain length of time each day.
 Generally, light therapy takes between 30 and 60 minutes each day throughout the fall and winter.
 The amount of time required varies with each individual.
 When light therapy is sufficient to reduce symptoms and to increase energy level, the individual continues to use it until enough daylight is available, typically in the springtime.
 Stopping light therapy too soon can result in a return of symptoms.

-When used properly, light therapy seems to have very few side effects.
-Side effects include eyestrain, headache, fatigue, irritability and inability to sleep (when light therapy is used too late in the day).
+When used properly, light therapy seems to have few side effects.
+The side effects that do arise include eyestrain, headache, fatigue, irritability, and inability to sleep (when light therapy is used too late in the day).
 People with manic depressive disorders, skin that is sensitive to light, or medical conditions that make their eyes vulnerable to light damage may not be good candidates for light therapy.

-When light therapy does not improve symptoms within a few days, then medication and, or, behavioral therapies should be introduced.
-In some cases, light therapy can be used in combination with anyone or all of these therapies.
+When light therapy does not improve symptoms within a few days, then medication and behavioral therapies such as CBT should be introduced.
+In some cases, light therapy can be used in combination with one or all of these therapies.